NobodysLackey/surge-react-deployment/README.md

 This script performs the following actions:

 1. Runs the *vite build* command that creates a production build of our React App contained in a **/dist** folder
-2. Creates a new **CNAME** file in that **/dist** folder (we lose our old one each time a new **/dist** folder is created)
-3. Inserts the text of our chosen domain into that file
-4. Runs the *surge* command to redeploy our app.
-To ensure it runs automatically without needing any input from us, the project directory option is predefined.
+2. Runs the *surge* command to redeploy our app.
+To ensure it runs automatically without needing any input from us, the project directory and domain options are predefined.

 ## Deploy